Sunsets and Stars in Canyonlands

 The Milky Way from Dead Horse Point, Dead Horse Point State Park, Utah

-I will demonstrate these techniques using the latest versions of Lightroom LrC (the desktop version, formerly called Lightroom Classic) and Photoshop CC.
+I will demonstrate these techniques using the latest versions of Lightroom LrC (the desktop version, also called Lightroom Classic) and Photoshop CC.
 Students will be able to follow along using sample images that I provide.
 This workshop is suitable for intermediate to advanced-intermediate photographers who have a basic familiarity with Lightroom's Library and Develop modules and with Photoshop's Layers and Masks.

 In addition to the classroom sessions, students will enjoy two shoots at beautiful locations in Canyonlands National Park and Dead Horse Point State Park.
 We'll start by shooting sunset and the soft magic of twilight.
 When the sky becomes completely dark about an hour and a half after sunset, we'll work on shots of the Milky Way over the dramatic canyons of the Colorado River and Green River.